Why We Exist

 Kwaku has been with upReach since September 2015 working with Associates to realise their potential.
 He studied Economics at the University of Cambridge and has a side venture making handmade chocolates.
 Kwaku joined upReach because he is passionate about supporting young people to discover and achieve their goals.

-Jade works closely with Unilever and McKinsey and is the digital coordinator for all things social media.
-She sought to work for upReach because she wants young people from her background to feel limitless, and she wanted to play a role in achieving that.
+Jade is the Programme Leader for Retail and Consumer Goods, and works closely with Unilever and the University of Liverpool.
+She sought to work for upReach because she wants young people from her background to feel limitless.
+Jade is also interested in politics and policy.

-Hannah is the new Programme Coordinator for Banking and Finance.
+Hannah is the Programme Leader for Banking and Finance.
 She joined upReach because she wants to help students reach their full potential, and ensure that no one feels their background can stop them from achieving their career goals.
 Her favourite things are tea, cake, and history.

 Olivia is coordinating the new Rise programme in partnership with the John Lyon Charity.
 After working to help prepare sixth formers for the transition to university, she was attracted to upReach’s focus on the transition which follows, between university and employment.
 Olivia enjoys travelling and has researched primates in various rainforests in the tropics.
 She is now improving her photography skills for her next trip.